 When clients come to me and ask about their wedding timeline, we always discuss timing and location for portraits of the bride and groom together.
 As a Saltwater Farm wedding photographer, I feel that it’s my responsibility to let my clients know the pros and cons of the times they choose for their portrait sessions.

-It’s my job to let brides and grooms know what portrait light looks like at dawn, midday, mid-afternoon, sunset, and even in the dark.
+It’s my job to let couples know what portrait light looks like at dawn, midday, mid-afternoon, sunset, and even in the dark.
 I don’t ever want any surprises when a noon-time portrait session sees their images and wonders why they don’t look like the sunset light they see in other portraits on my site.

 At this 2014 wedding at Saltwater Farm in Stonington, Connecticut, the bride and groom saw each other for the first time early in the day before their ceremony.